mhasoba/TheMulQuaBio/content/_build/html/_sources/intro.md

 **Footnotes**

-<a name="intro:robot">1</a>: That way you can traipse around the forest catching rare butterflies and frogs while the robot does the boring data collecting for you
+<a name="intro:robot">1</a>: That way you can traipse around the forest catching rare butterflies and frogs while the robot does the boring data collecting for you.